isqrd/celery-shoot/README.md

 ## Differences with `node-celery`

- 1. This library is now based on [amqp-coffee](https://github.com/dropbox/amqp-coffee), instead of [node-amqp](https://github.com/postwait/node-amqp).
+ 1. This library is now based on [amqplib](https://github.com/squaremo/amqp.node), instead of [node-amqp](https://github.com/postwait/node-amqp).

- 2. `EventEmitter` based code has been removed; only pure callbacks are available.
+ 2. `EventEmitter` based code has been removed; only promises are available.

  3. Support for the Redis Backend has been removed.